-Turkey stretches over two continents, and its unique geographical as well as geopolitical position literally and figuratively bridges Europe and Asia.
-In the past two decades Turkey has taken advantage of its location and natural resources, continuously engaging in more advantageous trade and thus promoting economic growth and poverty reduction.
+Turkey stretches over two continents, and its unique geographical, as well as geopolitical position literally and figuratively, bridges Europe and Asia.
+In the past two decades, Turkey has taken advantage of its location and natural resources, continuously engaging in more advantageous trade and thus promoting economic growth and poverty reduction.
 Additionally, Turkey's tourism industry has experienced rapid expansion which in turn had a positive effect on the increasing quality of life.
-These efforts go hand in hand with the establishment of private entrepreneurship and Turkish real-estate market project-development activities.
+These efforts go hand in hand with the establishment of private entrepreneurship and Turkish real-estate market project development activities.
 The country has made remarkable qualitative transitions at various levels throughout the years, which in turn made it an attractive destination for people from all over the world.
-With 15 billion US dollars in foreign investment annually, Turkey has one of the fastest-growing economies in the world and currently it has the sixteenth largest economy.
-Turkish legislation has been promoting foreign investments, e.g. by allowing investors to obtain Turkish citizenship via the aquisition of real estate.
-With its rich culture, historical and archaelogical monuments, its cosmopolitan atmosphere as well as its agreeable climate and beautiful nature and coastlines, Turkey has been characterized as one of the most attractive holiday locations.
+With 15 billion US dollars in foreign investment annually, Turkey has one of the fastest-growing economies in the world and currently, it has the sixteenth largest economy.
+Turkish legislation has been promoting foreign investments, e.g. by allowing investors to obtain Turkish citizenship via the acquisition of real estate.
+With its rich culture, historical and archaeological monuments, cosmopolitan atmosphere as well as its agreeable climate, and beautiful nature and coastlines, Turkey has been characterized as one of the most attractive holiday locations.

 1. Industrial Investment in Turkey

-The abundance of lucrative investment opportunities attracts many investors, especially those eager to explore new job markets and expand their business or entrepeneurs who wish to found a new company in the region.
+The abundance of lucrative investment opportunities attracts many investors, especially those eager to explore new job markets and expand their business or entrepreneurs who wish to found a new company in the region.

 - Exempting land purchases from value-added tax.